-The Associate Committee (AC) is composed of the EMNES active associate members.
-The AC role is to contribute to the EMNES research and dissemination activities and to co-funding.
+The Associate Committee (AC) is composed of the EMANES active associate members.
+The AC role is to contribute to the EMANES research and dissemination activities and to co-funding.

-Leila Baghdadi is Associate Professor of Economics at Tunis Business School.
-She holds the World Trade Organization Chair at TBS since 2014.
+Leila Baghdadi is full Professor of Economics, ESSECT, University of Tunis, and Member of DEFI.
+She was Associate Professor of Economics at Tunis Business School (TBS).
+She held the World Trade Organization Chair at TBS since 2014.
 She is Senior Fellow at NABES Lab.
-Leila received her PhD from University Paris 1, Pantheon Sorbonne in 2008.
-In 2006, she was a WTORead More
+Leila received her PhDRead More

-Yacine BELARBI is senior researcher in CREAD since 2009.
+Yacine BELARBI is chief of the economic governance and regulation division in CNES (Conseil national économique et social).
+He was senior researcher in CREAD since 2009.
 His research focuses on economic geography, macroeconomic policies and economic development.
-He was visiting professor at Paris 13 university and Paris Ouest university, and exercised for many years as headRead More

 Ahmet O. Evin, founding dean of the Faculty of Arts and Social Sciences and Professor Emeritus at Sabanci University, serves as Senior Scholar and Board Member of Istanbul Policy Center.
 As a Jean Monnet Professor ad personam, he has held the Jean Monnet Chair of European PolicyRead More